hoquoctrung98/gw_fopt/README.md

 # gw_fopt
 **gw_fopt** is a high-performance Python package with Rust bindings, designed to compute the gravitational wave (GW) spectrum arising from bubbles collisions in first order phase transition.
 Currently, this is a workspace containing two different packages: **bubble_dynamics** and **bubble_gw**, each taking care of different computational aspects
-+ **bubble_dynamics** mainly solves the equation of motion of two bubbles system in $1+1$ spacetime (instead of the full $(3+1)$D equation of motion, thanks to the $O(2,1)$ symmetry of this system).
++ **bubble_dynamics** is a Python library that mainly solves the equation of motion of two bubbles system in $(1+1)D$ spacetime (instead of the full $(3+1)D$ equation of motion, thanks to the $O(2,1)$ symmetry of this system).
 This package also includes tools to extract the surface tension of the wall before and after collision, which is later used in fitting to extract coefficients for the generalized bulk-flow method in computing the GW spectrum.

-+ **bubble_gw** compute the GW spectrum via different modules:
++ **bubble_gw** leveraging Rust for improved computational efficiency and PyO3 for generating a Python interface.
+This package computes the GW spectrum via different modules:

-  + **bubble_gw.two_bubbles** compute the exact GW spectrum of two bubbles system by taking the input of fields evolution on the $(1+1)$D lattice computed from **bubbles_dynamics** and numerically compute the GW spectrum via  the fourier transformed stress-energy tensor.
+  + **bubble_gw.two_bubbles** compute the exact GW spectrum of two bubbles system by taking the input of fields evolution on the $(1+1)D$ lattice computed from **bubbles_dynamics** and numerically compute the GW spectrum via  the fourier transformed stress-energy tensor.
-The core computation of exact two bubbles spectrum is a reimplementation of the [two_bubbles_code-v1.0.1](https://zenodo.org/records/5127538.), leveraging Rust for improved computational efficiency and PyO3 for Python integration.
+The core computation of exact two bubbles spectrum is a reimplementation of the [two_bubbles_code-v1.0.1](https://zenodo.org/records/5127538.).

   + **bubble_gw.many_bubbles** compute the approximate GW spectrum via the generalized bulk-flow, with the input are lattice sizes and the bubble configuration of an arbitrary number of bubbles.